Speech Therapy for Children with Neurological Conditions: General Communication Strategies

 Engage in typical conversation and/or activities whenever possible

-Understand that communication can be difficult and frustration for you and your child.
+Understand that communication can be difficult and frustrating for you and your child.
 When you recognise it is difficult, you may: